dogmaticcentral/ABCA4-faf/README.md

 # Trying out a Demo

-This brief into assumes that you can find your way around python - using virtual environment, installing missing packages, and running scripts from the command line or from within your favorite IDE.
+This brief intro assumes that you can find your way around python - using virtual environment, installing missing packages, and running scripts from the command line or from within your favorite IDE.